 Katelyn was a 12-year letter winner at North Montgomery High School (Crawfordsville, Ind.) in volleyball, basketball, and tennis.
 She went on to play volleyball at Trine University (NCAA Div.
 III).

-Katelyn resides in Fishers with her husband, Sean, and their son, Duke.
+Katelyn resides in Fishers with her husband, Sean, and their sons, Duke and Pierce.

 Sean Keeve joins The Academy staff with over 10 years of coaching experience at a variety of levels.
-He is about to enter his fifth season as an Assistant Coach for Butler University after joining the staff in 2017, where he spent his first two seasons as a Volunteer Assistant before being promoted to full-time Assistant Coach in 2019.
-At Butler, he is involved in all aspects of the program which include on court training, practice planning, opponent scout and match preparation, and recruiting.
+He coached at Butler University for five years, two seasons as a Volunteer Assistant before being promoted to full-time Assistant Coach in 2019.
+At Butler, he was involved in all aspects of the program which included on court training, practice planning, opponent scout and match preparation, and recruiting.

 Prior to coaching at Butler, Sean was an Assistant Coach at Division 2 School Saint Joseph’s College in Rensselaer, Indiana.
 There, he was the primary on court trainer, assisted in recruiting, and was responsible for developing defensive game plans.
 Sean has also coached Elite teams for a number of clubs including Performance Point, Vision, and Munciana Indy.

 Sean’s was an All-Conference outside hitter and captain for the Waubonsie Valley High School volleyball program in Aurora, IL.
 He played club ball for Cyclones Volleyball club for 4 years.
 At Purdue University, Sean played for the Men’s Club Team before getting involved in coaching at the club and school level.

 In 2015, Sean graduated with a degree in accounting and management from Purdue University.